hmcts/ccd-docker/bulk-user-setup/README.md

 To use this bulk script in any environment other than local the following should be changed (if required):

 1. Open a terminal session at the root directory 'bulk-user-setup'
+2. In 'bulk-user-setup.config' change CREATE_TEST_USERS=1 to CREATE_TEST_USERS=0
-2. Issue the command ./bulk-user-setup.sh
+3. Issue the command ./bulk-user-setup.sh
-3. Provide inputs as required
+4. Provide inputs as required
-4. Finally check output (results and logs to understand console output other than success, i.e. skipped, failed executions)
+5. Finally check output (results and logs to understand console output other than success, i.e. skipped, failed executions)